 As the area has changed over the years, so the life and ministry of Saint Paul’s has adapted and grown.
 Now, with the rapid growth of Dannemora, Donnegal Park, and Flat Bush, St Paul’s is in the centre of a thriving multi-cultural neighbourhood, and remains a landmark given its location within Barry Curtis Park.

 We have always been a neighbourhood church, and still work hard to reflect the hopes and needs of the people who live and work around us.
 The little church is a haven of spiritual peace.
 It is also the home of a growing congregation committed to the spiritual growth and health of the Flat Bush area.

 We would love for you to join us in this exciting and challenging work.

-From 10th April 2022, we have regular Sunday worship at church.
+From 18th September 2022, we have Two regular worships